Program: Objectivity in One Question: A Query for Keeping Your Mind Connected to Reality and Q&A on Philosophy and Independent Thinking

 Africa Brooke is a Zimbabwean-born consultant, developmental coach, speaker, and author of The Third Perspective: Brave Expression in The Age of Intolerance.
 She is known for her work in overcoming self-sabotage and self-censorship.
 As the founder and CEO of Africa Brooke International, she provides consulting and coaching to a global audience.
 She hosts two personal development podcasts and is a frequent guest on TV, podcasts, and radio.
 Her insights have been featured in publications like The Guardian, and she has delivered keynotes at venues like Cambridge University.

-Ely Lassman is founder and chair of Prometheus on Campus, a UK-based educational nonprofit focused on promoting philosophy for freedom and happiness; and quality assurance manager for Prometheus Foundation, for which he audits programs, leads study groups, and teaches philosophy.
-He earned his degree in economics from University of Bristol, where he also founded the UoB Liberty Society.
+Ely Lassman is the CEO of XG University, a startup that will offer affordable, personalized, university-level education worldwide by leveraging LLM technology.
+Ely previously founded Prometheus on Campus, a nonprofit focused on promoting philosophy for freedom and happiness.
+He earned his degree in economics from the University of Bristol, where he also founded the UoB Liberty Society.

 LevelUp Europe 2025: Program Description